 - Link Aggregation Control Protocol

 The only thing that takes you far away from the downtime is “Loopless Self-healing network with high-speed recovery time.”

 The amount of hardware needed to produce a high availability network would cost you 10 times less than what an unplanned downtime would.
 Don’t wait for an unexpected downtime to make a decision.
 Increase your network redundancy today.
 We are here to help, contact our EECO network solutions experts to help you build a more resilient high availability network.
-Request for a Network Design service at the following link.
+Request for a Network Design service below.

 Questions?
 Contact Santa:

 Network Security Product Manager